klei1984/max/roadmap.md

   Remove all replaced functions from maxrun.in
   </span>

-### 0.3 Reimplement original GNW library modules
+### 0.3 Reimplement original platform library modules
-The original GNW library was implemented in pure C. The workflow within this package includes steps to reenginer the original GNW modules based on available information into ISO C99 source code, replace references to the original GNW API calls within maxrun.in by the reimplemented versions, and finally remove the replaced old assembler code from maxrun.in.
+The original platform library was implemented in pure C. The workflow within this package includes steps to reenginer the original GNW and related modules based on available information into ISO C99 source code, replace references to the original API calls within maxrun.in by the reimplemented versions, and finally remove the replaced old assembler code from maxrun.in.

 - <span class="legend-done">
   Replace the human machine interface related modules (kb, mouse, vcr, input)
   </span>
-- <span class="legend-inwork">
+- <span class="legend-done">
   Replace the color management module (color)
   </span>
 - <span class="legend-done">